andrewcooke/bnum/README.md

 A Simpler, Better Enum For Python 3
 ===================================

-At its simplest, a Bnum defines a collection of names:
+At its simplest, a Bnum defines a collection of distinct names:

 ```python
 >>> class Colour(Bnum):